 For the most part, no. The main exception is what we call an incunable: a book printed in the 15th century.
 These books are collected simply because their very existence is big news.
-They were the first books EVER printed!
+They were the first books EVER printed in the West!

 Sometimes we’ll get phone calls explaining that the caller has a very old book.
 “It’s from 1850!”
 Unfortunately, for a book, that’s not terribly old.
 In such cases collectible value comes down to edition, as usual, rather than age.

 Besides edition, what other qualities are important to a rare book?

 Completeness: in order for a book to retain its desirability as a collectible (and therefore the majority of its value), it must be complete as originally issued, or as close to complete as possible for that particular book.
 This means if a book was originally issued with a dust jacket, it should still have that same dust jacket.
 If the book came with a folding map, the folding map should still be there.
 If it’s a ten-volume set, all ten volumes should be together.

 Because an incomplete book loses a key aspect of its collectibility if missing something, this will affect the value tremendously.
 For example, if one volume is missing from your ten-volume set, the price doesn’t go down 10%.
 Instead, the price goes down significantly—it can decrease by 50% or even more, depending on the set.
 Some real life examples: